 At the time of writing this report, complete NAC enrollment information was not available for school years 2020/21 and 2021/22.
-For the 2022/23 school year, 11 students enrolled from Cambridge Bay, two from Gjoa Haven, and two from Taloyoak in programs including social work, college foundation, Nunavut Teacher Education Program (NTEP) and Adult Basic Education (ABE) (NAC 2023, pers. comm).
+For the 2022/23 school year, students from the Kitikmeot region were enrolled in Social Service Worker, Adult Basic Education (ABE) Essential Skills, Nunavut Teacher Education Program (NTEP), Pre Health and Getting Ready for Employment and Training programs (NAC pers. comm.
+2024a).
+Information for 2023/24 was not available at the time of writing this report.